Stanford University Medical Center

-Stanford University Medical Center is a medical complex which includes Stanford Health Care and Stanford Children's Health.
-It is consistently ranked as one of the best hospitals in the United States and serves as a teaching hospital for the Stanford University School of Medicine.
-In 2022-23, it was ranked by the US News as the 3rd-best hospital in California (behind Cedars-Sinai Medical Center and UCLA Medical Center) and 10th-best in the country.
+Stanford University Medical Center is an American teaching hospital which includes Stanford Health Care and Stanford Children's Health.
+It serves as a private hospital for the Stanford University School of Medicine.
+In 2022–23, it was ranked by the U.S. News as the 3rd-best hospital in California (behind Cedars-Sinai Medical Center and UCLA Medical Center) and 10th-best in the country.

 Stanford Hospital

 Stanford Health Care is located at 500 Pasteur Drive, Stanford, California.
+The main hospital building and the Hoover Pavilion are within the city limits of Palo Alto.
 It is consistently ranked as one of the best hospitals in the United States by U.S. News & World Report and serves as the primary teaching hospital for the Stanford University School of Medicine.
 The facility, located at the north end of the university campus, includes the main hospital building, Stanford Comprehensive Cancer Center, Blake Wilbur Building, Boswell Building, Hoover Pavilion, Neurosciences Health Center, and the Department of Psychiatry & Behavioral Sciences building, as well as miscellaneous professional offices & departments of the School of Medicine and Stanford Health Care, plus the recent expansions.
 The roof of the main building contains a landing facility and Life Flight helicopter.

 Stanford Health Care provides both general acute care services and tertiary medical care for patients locally, nationally and internationally.
 Organ transplantation, cancer diagnosis and treatment, cardiovascular medicine and surgery, and neurosciences are clinical specialties of worldwide renown.
 Among its many achievements, the first combined heart-lung transplant in the world was successfully completed at Stanford University Medical Center in 1981.
 The hospital plays a key role in the training of physicians and other medical professionals.
 It provides a clinical environment for the medical school's researchers as they study ways to translate new knowledge into effective patient care.
 Full-time Stanford faculty and community physicians make up the hospital medical staff.

 Stanford Hospital is home to a Level I trauma center.
 It became a trauma center in 1986 and first received American College of Surgeons certification as a Level I trauma center in 1998.